njahn82/hoa_ta_effects/analysis/001_overview.md

 journals with at least one open articles could be attributed to the social sciences including the humanities.
-However, these journals published the fewest number of articles, whereas physical sciences journals recorded most articles (n = , 44%), followed by the health sciences and the life sciences.
+However, these journals published the fewest number of articles, whereas physical sciences journals recorded most articles, followed by the health sciences and the life sciences.
 In terms of open access, physical sciences journals accounted for more than one third of articles published in the five-years period, followed by the health science, the social sciences and the life sciences.

 <table class=" lightable-classic" style="font-family: &quot;Arial Narrow&quot;, &quot;Source Sans Pro&quot;, sans-serif; margin-left: auto; margin-right: auto;">
 <caption>